shakil8055/E-COMMERCE-SITE/README.md

 # E-COMMERCE SITE
-This project is for E-com site Template using REACT JS
+This project is about E-com site Template using REACT JS

 OUTPUT - https://sha-alfa-ecom.netlify.app